ramon-schildknecht/mpm_machine_learning_project/README.md

 Authors: Daniel Barco, Lars Gisler, Ramon Schildknecht, Marcel Ulrich, Carmela Wey

-Task: generate regression and classification models, details can be found [here](https://www.evernote.com/l/Ai-Onl2Oy4hL6KCP9yPgcxFT4t2k88VCfgo)
+Task: generate regression and classification models, details can be found in the folder "task"

 Results: can be found [here](https://rpubs.com/ramon_schildknecht/mpm_machine_learning_project)

-Code: can be found in the folder "final_solution_mpm_group3"
+Code/Data: can be found in the folder "final_solution_mpm_group3"